GarthTeixeira/API-formulario-perfil-aluno/README.md

     ```bash
     $ sudo apt install python3-pip
     ```
+- (Optinal) Is very recomended that you use an vitural enviroment, to no compromise your system with intaling the packages, for that use the following command to create it.

+    ```bash
+    $ python3 -m venv .env
+    ```
+    and the next to active

+    ```bash
+    $ source .env/bin/active
+    ```

 2. Install the required dependencies by running the following command. *Instale as dependências necessárias executando o comando*: